UBC-Stat-ML/zip_depot/README.md

 ```
 source /path/to/main.sh
+load_depot
 ```

-- Behind the scene, when you log in, if $JULIA_DEPOT_PATH is not defined, it will use an archived zip depot (`~/.depot.zip`), copy that single file to a temporary local storage, unzip there, and use the temporary location as the depot for this session.
+- Behind the scene, when you log in, `load_depot` will use an archived zip depot (in `~/.depot.zip`), copy that single file to a temporary local storage, unzip there, and use the temporary location as the depot for this session.

 - When you make a change to your julia depot, type `save_depot`, this will zip the current $JULIA_DEPOT_PATH into `~/.depot.zip` overriding previous changes.